alco/gostart/Home.md

 <a name="faq12"/>
 ### 12. What if I don't want to use code hosting domains in my import paths? ###

-You can move stuff around inside `$GOPATH/src` after `go get` has downloaded your dependecies.
+You can move stuff around inside `$GOPATH/src` after `go get` has downloaded your dependencies.
 This would against the Go way though.
 Also, currently, the only way to distinguish other people's packages from your own is by looking at the directory structure inside your `$GOPATH/src`: remote packages will reside in one of the directories like _github.com_ and _code.google.com_.

 Keeping remote packages in another directory, separate from your own packages, would certainly be great.
 And it can be emulated by specifying more than one path in GOPATH.